TheNitesWhoSay/RareCpp/JSON.md

 template <>
 struct Json::Output::Customize<A, A::TestEnum, A::Class::IndexOf::testEnum>
 {
-    static bool As(std::ostream & os, Context & context, const A & object, const A::TestEnum & value)
+    static bool As(Json::OutStreamType & os, Context & context, const A & object, const A::TestEnum & value)
     {
         if ( object.alternate )
         {